Nuclear fusion breakthrough a milestone for the future of clean energy, US officials say

 Why a net gain in energy matters

-We are still a very long way from having nuclear fusion power the electric grid, never mind one power plant itself.
-The US project, while groundbreaking, only produced enough energy to boil about 2.5 gallons of water, Tony Roulstone, a fusion expert from the University of Cambridge's Department of Engineering told CNN.
+We are still a very long way from having nuclear fusion power the electric grid, never mind one power plant.
+The US project, while groundbreaking, only produced enough energy to boil about 2.5 gallons of water, Tony Roulstone, a fusion expert from the engineering department at the University of Cambridge, told CNN.

-That may not seem like much, but the experiment is still hugely significant because scientists demonstrated that they can actually create more energy than they started with.
-While there's many more steps until this can be commercially viable, that is a major hurdle to cross with nuclear fusion, experts say.
+That may not seem like much, but the experiment is still hugely significant because scientists demonstrated that they can create more energy than they started with.
+While there are many more steps until this can be commercially viable, that is a major hurdle to cross with nuclear fusion, experts say.

-"This is very important because from an energy perspective, it can't be an energy source if you're not getting out more energy than you're putting in," Julio Friedmann, chief scientist at Carbon Direct and a former chief energy technologist a Livermore, told CNN on Monday.
-"Prior breakthroughs have been important, but it's not the same thing as generating energy that could one day be used on a larger scale."
+Lawrence Livermore National Laboratory Director Kim Budil on Tuesday called her lab's breakthrough a "fundamental building block" to eventually realizing nuclear fusion powering electricity.
+She estimated it will take "a few decades" more of work before it's ready for commercial use.

+"I think it's moving into the foreground and probably with concerted effort and investment, a few decades of research on the underlying technologies could put us in a position to build a power plant," Budil told reporters.
+"With real investment and real focus, that timescale can move closer."

-There's still many years and a long way to go to make the project commercially viable.
-Neither the US or UK-based projects "have the hardware and steps in place to convert fusion neutrons to electricity," Anne White, head of MIT's Department of Nuclear Science and Engineering, told CNN.
+Neither the US nor UK-based projects "have the hardware and steps in place to convert fusion neutrons to electricity," Anne White, head of MIT's Department of Nuclear Science and Engineering, told CNN.

+Budil said both European fusion projects that run on magnets and the US laser-based system can work alongside each other to push advancements in fusion forward.
+Granholm added the federal government welcomes private investment in fusion as well.

+Budil stressed that there are many more steps to take in the coming decades until nuclear fusion power can turn our lights on and heat our water.

 But Roulstone pointed out that big ambitious nuclear energy projects must start somewhere: In 1942, scientists in Chicago ran the first fission nuclear reactor for just 5 minutes in its first run; 15 years later, the first US-based nuclear power plant went online in Pennsylvania.